tagoro9/fotingo/README.md

 current branch you can just run `fotingo review -s`.
 The default base branch for pull requests is *master*, but that can be overwritten by modifying the config files or using the `-b` option.

+### Issue types

+The first time the tool connects with Jira, it will fetch all the possible issue types and save them in the config file under `jira.issueTypes`.
+It will also associate a short name to any of these types.
+By default, the short name will be the first letter of the name, except for stories that it will be *f* and for tasks, which will be *c*.

+### Customizing branch names

+The default branch name fotingo creates can be overriden in the config file by setting a template under `jira.templates.branch` and using `{` and `}` to interpolate the deseired data.
+The data that is currently passed to the template is the following:

+* `issue.shortName`.
+The a short name that represents a Jira issue type (e.g. *f* for features).
+* `issue.key`.
+The key of the issue.
+* `issue.sanitizedSummary`.
+This is the summary of the issuebut sanitized so a branch name can be created with it.

+An example config file with a custom branch name may look like this:

+    {
+      "jira": {
+        "templates": {
+          "branch": "{issue.shortName}-{issue.key}"
+        }
+      }
+    }

 ## Debugging

 If you run into problems, you can get a more verbose output of the tool by adding: